This feature has been removed from NDB Cluster, and is no longer supported. See Section 21.2.4, “What is New in NDB Cluster”, for more information.

 This section describes the web-based graphical configuration installer included as part of the NDB Cluster 7.6 distribution.
-This version of the installer differs in many respects from that supplied with NDB 7.5 and earlier releases; if you are using NDB 7.5, see Section 21.2.1, “The NDB Cluster Auto-Installer (NDB 7.5)”, for relevant information.
+This version of the installer differs in many respects from that supplied with NDB 7.5 and earlier releases; if you are using NDB 7.5, see Section 21.3.8, “The NDB Cluster Auto-Installer (NDB 7.5) (No longer supported)”, for relevant information.
 Some of the key improvements are listed here:

 Persistent storage in an encrypted file as an alternative to cookie-based storage, now used by default

 Ability to use passwords for encrypted private keys, and to use different credentials with different hosts

 Topics discussed in the following sections include an overview of the installer and its parts, software and other requirements for running the installer, navigating the GUI, and using the installer to set up and start or stop an NDB Cluster on one or more host computers.